 International Bank Draft

-International Bank Drafts work like regular bank cheques where you simply need to write the name of the person you are paying, the amount in your chosen currency, and your signature.
+International bank drafts work like regular bank cheques where you simply need to write the name of the person you are paying, the amount in your chosen currency, and your signature.
 However, there are a few drawbacks to this transfer method, such as they can take a while to process.

 Some banks sell travellers’ cheques which is a cheque that can usually be cashed overseas.
-However, these are not always accepted by New Zealand banks so we tend to advise you avoid travellers’ cheques.
+However, these are not always accepted by New Zealand banks so we tend to advise you to avoid travellers’ cheques.

 Of course, if you have the cash in New Zealand you can cash this in at your New Zealand bank.
 However, for security reasons, it’s not recommended to carry a large amount of cash on you.
 For exchanging cash in New Zealand, see The Best Places to Exchange Money in New Zealand.